Ever come across write-ups with headings like: "things I wish I knew in my 20s" or "skills I would definitely acquire if I were to relive my life"?

 ෴ Learn how to deal with stress

-Now, there are people who seem to have already figured out what to do any time they realise they are stressed, then there are those who do not know when to take a break.
+I see stress as a package (of different sizes) mailed to everyone for their handling pleasure.
+It's always different for every individual.
+Now there are people who seem to have already figured out what to do anytime they realize they are stressed, then there are those who do not know when to take a break.

-It's such a pity because whatever it is that is being worked on at that point will not yield any result, because—hello?? you have a body to tend to!
+It's such a pity because whatever it is that they are working on at that point will not yield because—hello?? you have a body to tend to!

 ෴ Learn how to be organized

-I bet whenever anyone mentions organisation our minds race to being neat and clean; of course, that's a thing.
+I bet whenever anyone mentions organization our minds race to being neat and clean; of course, that's a thing.
 But in this context, that's not what I am talking about.

-As first timers in this world, we're prone to making a whole lot of mistakes and making bad decisions.
+As first timers in this world, we're prone to making a whole lot of mistakes and taking bad decisions.
 This is perfectly normal.
-If there's anything everybody should master, it's the act of learning, relearning and unlearning.
+If there's anything everybody should master is the act of learning, relearning and unlearning.

 Being organized here means having a system that works for you.
 You don't have to do what everyone else is doing.
 You just have to know what works for you and how it can be manifested in your life.

-You can't just make a schedule, follow it up for one week and then forget about it and still expect to see results.
-No, it doesn't work that way.
+You can't just make a schedule, follow it up for one week and then forget about it and expect to see results in your life, no. It doesn't work that way.

-You can start by setting smaller, short term achievable goals for yourself before proceeding to larger long term goals once you've become comfortable with what you have achieved so far.
-Before you know it, you would have created a lifelong healthy habit!
+You can start by setting smaller, short span achievable goals for yourself before proceeding to large and long termed goals once you've become comfortable with what you have achieved so far and before you know it you have created a lifelong healthy habit.